 If the USCIS ends up issuing a Request for Evidence (RFE) because there are further items that the adjudicators need to lawfully approve a case, that information will appear on the webpage when a foreign national enters their receipt number.
 Additionally, after an immigration applicant supplies the service with the necessary documents listed in the RFE letter, the status will state that the items have been received, and the USCIS will continue processing the case.

 In practice, USCIS might fail to update the case status timely online, thus don’t be surprised that the online tool indicated it does not recognize the receipt number.
 In addition, it is not unusual that applicants receive the paper notice with the case status while no case status updated on USCIS’s website.
 As such, it is very important to keep the address updated with USCIS after filing the application.
 If moving, applicants will need to report change of address to USCIS in a timely manner.

-Some persons who are applying for a nonimmigrant visa or an immigrant green card may prefer to have all of their communications with the USCIS in one place.
+Some persons may prefer to have all of their communications with the USCIS in one place.
 One handy feature that the Department of Homeland Security (DHS) provides for applicants to organize their case is the MyUSCIS account.

 (1) Go to the Sign Up page.

 (2) Enter your email address and click “Sign Up.”